-Tour the set: Grand Budapest Hotel
+The Grand Budapest Hotel lobby

 The main set for the suitably grand hotel lobby of the film’s namesake is not a studio, rather, it’s a department store in Goerlitz, Germany.
 What meets the eye as simply “European” or “Art Nouveau-ish” is actually, on closer inspection and research, not quite all there is to this luxe space.
 The German artistic style Jugendstil (popular from the mid-1890s to the early 20th century) was the primary influence for the hotel’s decor, according to Architectural Digest.
 “It’s an interesting style with a lot of variation, not as singular as Art Deco or even the classic Art Nouveau I was used to seeing in books,” said Adam in Architectural Digest.
 Layers of red carpets provide richness and contrast to the heavily veined stone pillars.
 And chandeliers, instead of dripping crystals, are simple globe shapes.
 Restoration Hardware’s Mason Glass Globe pendant brings these to mind.